ScottyB55/cash_sweep_checking_boa/README.md

 I've been running this since May 2024, and it works well.
 It has error handling too.
 Note: my Bank of America direct deposits stopped for a few weeks starting Mid-November 2024, so I could take advantage of a Citadel checkinga account promotion.

 ## Implementation
 Google Apps Script.
+It's straightforward to set up and run automatically daily.
 Reach out to Scott for more details - srburnett111@gmail.com

 ## Examples & Useful Documents
 [Daily Balance Log Example](https://docs.google.com/spreadsheets/d/1e4Cjd7HYVJiZ_eHjveifmQ58KP4y4dcOke4ffJzniMU/edit?usp=sharing)<br>